deltadefi-protocol/aiken-virtual-dex/specs/5_virtual_dex/index.md

 - `is_long`: If the current order is for buying long token (`buy_token`)
 - `list_price_times_10k`: Order exchange in a rate of `list_price` \* `lot_size` = quantity of `param_short_token`
 - `lot_size`: Quantity of `sell token` in this order
+- `extra_lovelace`: Extra lovelace amount to be returned to the owner

 ## User Action